 Before taking this medicine

 You should not use butoconazole vaginal if you are allergic to it.

 To make sure butoconazole vaginal is safe for you, tell your doctor about all your medical conditions.

-FDA pregnancy category C. It is not known whether butoconazole vaginal will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether butoconazole vaginal will harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether butoconazole vaginal passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medication to anyone under 18 years old without medical advice.